ajmdroid/v1g2_simple/README.md

 **Can't find V1-Display network:**
 - Wait 30 seconds after boot
-- Check WiFi mode is "AP" or "APSTA" in settings
+- Check WiFi mode is "AP" or "AP+STA" in settings
+- Power cycle the display

+**Can't connect to saved WiFi network:**
+- Verify network is in range and password is correct
+- Multi-network will try all 3 saved networks in order
+- Check serial monitor for connection attempts
+- Remove and re-add network if issues persist

+**Internet passthrough not working:**
+- Ensure display is connected to WiFi with internet (Station mode)
+- AP mode must also be enabled (AP+STA mode)
+- NAT is enabled automatically when both modes active
+- Devices connected to V1-Display AP should get internet access
 - Power cycle the display

 **Can't access web interface:**